dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 ###Step 4: Preparing the user names

-The following code parses the `users.json` and creates a file `usernames.txt` in the `cache` folder.
+The following code parses the `users.json` and creates a file `usernames.txt` in the local folder `files`.

 ```java
 public class UserJSONParserUtil {